-9.3 Increasing ecological complexity
+8.3 Increasing ecological complexity

-In the last lesson we looked at the results of some simulations based on 'NPD' and 'NPZD' type ecosystem models.
+In the last section, we looked at the results of some simulations based on 'NPD' (one nutrient-(phyto)plankton-detritus) and 'NPZD' (one nutrient-(phyto)plankton-zooplankton-detritus) type ecosystem models.
 Here we will begin to incorporate a bit more ecological complexity.

-9.3.1 Plankton size classes
+8.3.1 Plankton size classes